LFO (American band): 2009–2010: Reunion and Cronin's death

-Reunion, new single, and third split (2017–2018)
+2017–2018: Second reunion, new single, and Lima's death

+In late 2013, Lima formed a group with electronic artists DJ Shakka and Ayj as The Mack Pack, releasing two singles in 2014.
+The group later changed its name to Rogue Cherry with the addition of Alexandra Foster and produced a posthumous album, Harold Lima: Rockwell.

-In July 2017, LFO released their first new song after 15 years, titled "Perfect 10".
-It featured then-surviving members Lima and Fischetti, with Fischetti telling Entertainment Weekly that "We're sincerely thankful and excited to have the opportunity to create new music and tour again.
+In July 2017, LFO released their first new song after 15 years and the only song as a duo and without Cronin, titled "Perfect 10".
+It featured then-surviving members Lima and Fischetti.
+On the reunion, Fischetti told Entertainment Weekly that "We're sincerely thankful and excited to have the opportunity to create new music and tour again.
 We miss the presence of our late great brother bandmate Rich Cronin.
 We will do our best to make him proud, carry on his legacy, and to usher LFO into the future."

 In October 2017, Devin Lima was diagnosed with stage four adrenal cancer and had one kidney removed.
 The news was confirmed by Fischetti.
 Lima died of his cancer on November 21, 2018, at age 41.

-O-Town Reunion, Y2K Tour (2019–2020)
+2019–present: O-Town reunion, Y2K Tour

-The final living member Brad Fischetti began touring with pop group O-Town in a series of dates during the Y2K tour.
-He performed LFO songs in memory of Rich and Devin and vowed to keep the LFO legacy alive.
+The final living member, Brad Fischetti, began touring with pop group O-Town in a series of dates during the Y2K tour.
+He performed LFO songs in memory of Cronin and Lima, and vowed to keep the LFO legacy alive.